 Besides this tactic, their large ears also give them an evolutionary advantage as they can dissipate heat faster than their counterparts with smaller ears.

-Their large feet protect them from hot sand surfaces by creating gaps between footpads and sand grains as it hops along dry areas.
+Their large feet protect them from hot sand surfaces by creating gaps between footpads and sand grains as they hop along dry areas.

-Thus through physical adjustments and certain biological modifications, Antelope Jackrabbits are adapted for life under harsh desert conditions!
+Thus, through physical adjustments and certain biological modifications, Antelope Jackrabbits are adapted to life under harsh desert conditions!

 3. Black-tailed jackrabbit